 Maria Montessori is one of the few educators and educating methods that is practiced and loved by everyone: public schools, private schools, and homeschooling families.

 No matter what education system you’re using for your children, you can still implement these practices in your home and your children can reap the benefits…without paying thousands of dollars.
 In fact, you can do it for free!

 When you walk down the toy aisle think about what the toys are teaching the children.
 I’m not trying to say that toys are necessarily teaching our children bad things.
 But are they helping our children with their creativity?
 Their imagination?
 Their reasoning skills?
-Or are these toys teaching our children to be unsatisfied with they have?
+Or are these toys teaching our children to be unsatisfied with what they have?
 Maybe less is more.

 An Alternative to Toys

 Here is a list of things that could help inspire reasoning, creativity, and imagination:

 - Lots of paper/notebooks and pens/pencils/crayons.
 Let them make lists, draw pictures, draw abstracts, discover what happens when two colors mix together.

 - Art supplies